Cricket: Australia slaps 12-month bans on Smith and Warner

 The trio will be replaced for the fourth and final test at The Wanderers in Johannesburg by opening batsmen Matthew Renshaw and Joe Burns, as well as all-rounder Glenn Maxwell.

-South Africa lead what has been a tempestuous series 2-1 having not enjoyed a home series success against the Australians since 1970.
+South Africa lead what has been a tempestuous series 2-1 having not enjoyed a home test series success against the Australians since 1970.

-Reporting By Nick Said; Editing by Christian Radnedge
+Additional Reporting By Ed Cropley; Editing by Christian Radnedge